 IMO Performance Requirements for A and B Class Doors

-The International Maritime Organization (IMO)1 sets very specific rules for these classes under the FTP Code.
+The International Maritime Organization (IMO) sets very specific rules for these classes under the FTP Code.

-- A-Class (Fire & Smoke & Heat): These must stop smoke and flame for 60 minutes.
+- A-Class (Fire & Smoke & Heat): These must stop smoke and flame for 60 minutes2.
 Crucially, they must also stop heat.
-The side of the door not facing the fire cannot get too hot.
+The side of the door not facing the fire cannot get too hot.3

 - B-Class (Fire only): These must stop flames for 30 minutes.
 They do not have to stop heat transfer as strictly as A-class doors, except for short periods.